darkdarcool/darkdarcool/README.md

 I am also getting into 3-D game development on UNITY.
 I highly reccoment it, super good.
 The class I am taking is super good!

+I am mainly using visual studio code( I have live share for collaboration )

 Oh and BTW here are my stats: